 Some people accused him of chasing a ring.
 The more accurate summation would be that he was chasing his ideals.

-As for those who couldn’t understand why he would sacrifice a starting position, a leadership role and a massive amount of money to play off the bench, he had a ready answer when I talked to him last March, before and after Golden State played at Bankers Life Fieldhouse.
+As for those who couldn’t understand why he would sacrifice a starting position, a leadership role and a massive amount of money to play off the bench, he had a ready answer when I talked to him before and after Golden State played at Bankers Life Fieldhouse in 2018.

 “They don’t know me and know the things I value,” he said.
 “People who know me understood it and know how I think.”